-Setting up your payroll in Washington, D.C., is fairly easy and follows general federal guidelines.
-You will be required to obtain a federal Employee Identification Number (EIN), state tax and Unemployment ID and register for an employment services number.
-You should still take proper precautions to remain in state payroll compliance by following our steps below (and downloading our free checklist to make sure you don’t miss anything).
+Learning how to do payroll in Washington, D.C., is fairly easy because it mostly follows general federal guidelines.
+You will be required to obtain a federal Employee Identification Number (EIN), state tax and unemployment IDs, and an employment services number.
+You can take proper precautions to remain in state payroll compliance by following our steps below (and downloading our free checklist to make sure you don’t miss anything).

 Running Payroll in D.C.: Step-by-Step Instructions

-Step 1: Register for a federal Employee Identification Number.
-Every employer, regardless of the state in which it resides, must register for an EIN.
+Step 1: Set up your business as an employer.
+Every employer, regardless of the state in which it resides, must register for an Employer Identification Number (EIN).
 Also known as a Federal Tax ID number, it is used to identify you as a business.
 Also, create an account in the Electronic Federal Tax Payment System (EFTPS).

-Step 2: Obtain a State Tax and Unemployment ID.
+Step 2: Register with Washington, D.C., for tax and unemployment.
 New businesses with employees in the District of Columbia must complete Form FR-500, the Combined Business Tax Registration Application.
 Once registered with the D.C.
 Office of Tax and Revenue (OTR), you will immediately be issued numbers for both your state tax and unemployment tax.

-Step 6: Collect time sheet records from your employees.
-Whether you pay W-2 employees or 1099 contractors, you must collect and approve their hours worked in order to submit payroll.
-Using time and attendance software or our free time card calculator can make this process easier by saving you time and ensuring accuracy, but you can also create your own time sheets using one of our free time sheet templates.
+Step 6: Collect, review, and approve time sheets.
+Whether you pay W-2 employees or 1099 contractors, you must collect and approve their hours worked to submit payroll.
+Using time and attendance software or our free time card calculator can make this process easier by saving you time and ensuring accuracy—but you can also create your own time sheets using one of our free time sheet templates.

 Step 7: Process payroll and send payment to your employees.
 In D.C., you must pay your employees at least twice a month on a regular schedule.
 You can calculate payroll on your own, even using Excel, or have a payroll processing service calculate and submit the payroll for you.
 After processing your payroll, you must remit payment to your employees (cash, check, or direct deposit).